 GoGoGate Can Control More Doors: Gogogate 2 can also control 3 doors with just one device, allowing you to save if you do have numerous garage doors.

 GoGoGate Can Provide Live Feed Monitoring: Plus, when you connect an IP camera, the Gogogate 2 mobile app allows you to see live feeds from within the app, saving you the trouble of launching a separate app to see what is happening in your garage.
 The Gogogate 2 video monitoring and storage service, however, does come with a reasonable subscription.

-If you want to get a garage door opener that has a camera, then shell out around $50 for the Asante Garage Door Opener (check here for latest pricing).
+If you want to get a garage door opener that has a camera, then you can choose the Asante Garage Door Opener (check here for latest pricing).

 Meanwhile, if you are looking for more integration, then check out Garageio, which works with IFTTT devices and Amazon Echo.

-While the Gogogate 2 has more features and connectivity options, you might be able to save with the MyQ Garage, which is sometimes available for less here.
+While the Gogogate 2 has more features and connectivity options, you might be able to save with the MyQ Garage, which is available at this pricing.
 It also works with Nest thermostats, which makes it a better choice if you have Nest.